London and Venice by Monet

 See also : France Monet Cities Venice

 The change of light in the early spring terminates the session when the sun is now higher and the light has changed.
-By considering the three views altogether, Monet started a hundred paintings during this 1900 stay.
-He returns in 1901 during the same season but snow and cold prevent a new progress.
+By considering the three views altogether, Monet started a hundred paintings during the 1900 stay.

 1903 Le Parlement